-Catherine Burke (Vice President) is Senior Lecturer in History of Education at the Faculty of Education, University of Cambridge.
-Current research interests include, material cultures of childhood and education; the historical and contemporary relationship between pedagogy and architecture and design in learning environments; and visual methods in incorporating a child's view or perspective in research.
-She has co-authored two books with Ian Grosvenor - The School I'd Like (Routledge 2003) and School (Reaktion 2008).She has edited a special issue of Paedagogica Historica, 'Containing the School Child.
+Catherine Burke (President) is currently Reader in History of Childhood and Education at the Faculty of Education, University of Cambridge.
+Her research interests include, material cultures of childhood and education; the historical and contemporary relationship between pedagogy and architecture and design in learning environments; and visual methods in incorporating a child's view or perspective in research.
+She has co-authored two books with Ian Grosvenor - The School I'd Like (Routledge 2003) and School (Reaktion 2008).
+Her most recent book is A Life in Education and Architecture.
+Mary Beaumont Medd 1907-2005 published in 2013 by Ashgate.She has edited a special issue of Paedagogica Historica, 'Containing the School Child.
 Architectures and Pedagogies', August, 2005, and in 2007 a special issue of History of Education on the theme of 'The Body of the Schoolchild in the History of Education'.
 The Annual Conference of the Society was organised by Catherine in December 2009 and was held in Sheffield with the theme 'Putting Education in its Place'.
 She is also the 'Sources and Interpretations' editor for the History of Education journal.

-Rob Freathy (Website Manager/Publicity) is Senior Lecturer in History of Education at the University of Exeter.
-He is Director of Taught Programmes in the College of Social Sciences and International Studies.
-He has published articles in History of Education, History of Education Researcher, Oxford Review of Education, Religious Education (USA), British Journal of Religious Education and Journal of Beliefs and Values, as well as contributing chapters to a number of books, including Religious Education and Freedom of Religion and Belief (Oxford, 2012) which he co-edited with Stephen Parker and Leslie J. Francis.
-He is currently co-editing a volume entitled History, Remembrance and Religious Education.
-Rob is Book Reviews Editor for the History of Education journal and is also responsible for developing Exe Libris: The UK History of Education Society On-line Bibliography (in association with the University of Exeter).
+Rob Freathy (Website Manager/Publicity and Co-editor of History of Education Researcher) is Associate Professor of History of Education in the Graduate School of Education at the University of Exeter.
+He is Associate Dean (Education) in the College of Social Sciences and International Studies.
+He has published articles in History of Education, History of Education Researcher, Oxford Review of Education, Religious Education (USA), British Journal of Religious Education, Journal of Beliefs and Values and Journal for the Study of Spirituality, as well as contributing chapters to a number of books, including Religious Education and Freedom of Religion and Belief (Oxford, 2012) and History, Remembrance and Religious Education (Oxford, 2015) both of which he co-edited with Stephen Parker and Leslie J. Francis.
+With Stephan and Leslie, Rob co-edits a series of books published by Peter Lang on the theme of Religion, Education and Values.
+He is Book Reviews Editor for History of Education, co-editor, with Jonathan Doney, of History of Education Researcher, and an editorial board member for the British Journal of Religious Education.
+He is also responsible for developing Exe Libris: The UK History of Education Society On-line Bibliography (in association with the University of Exeter).
 His contact details are: Dr. R. J. K. Freathy, Graduate School of Education, University of Exeter, Heavitree Road, Exeter, EX1 2LU.
 Telephone: 01392 724818.
 Email: firstname.lastname@example.org.

-Jane Martin (President) is Professor of Social History of Education and Head of Department of Education and Social Justice at the University of Birmingham.
+Jane Martin (Past President) is Professor of Social History of Education and Head of Department of Education and Social Justice at the University of Birmingham.
 She was previously Head of Department of Humanities and Social Sciences at the Institute of Education, University of London and has lectured in Education Studies, History, Sociology and Women’s Studies at the University of Northampton and London Metropolitan University.
 Her publications include Women and the Politics of Schooling in Victorian and Edwardian England, winner of the History of Education Society (UK) Book Prize 2002 and Making Socialists: Mary Bridges Adams and the Fight for Knowledge and Power 1855-1939 (2010).
 Her books with Joyce Goodman include Women and Education 1800-1980 (2004) and a 4-volume set for Routledge Women and Education: Major Themes in Education (2011).
 She is a past editor of the journal History of Education and was the Brian Simon BERA Educational Research Fellow for 2004/5.
 Currently, she is writing a biography of Caroline Benn.

-Stephanie Spencer (Secretary) is currently Head of Department - Education Studies at The University of Winchester with special interest in history and gender.
+Stephanie Spencer is currently Head of Department - Education Studies at The University of Winchester with special interest in history and gender.
 She completed her PhD ‘Girls and Career Choice in the late 1950s: constructions of the female role' in 2001, now published as Gender, Work and Education in Britain in the 1950s by Palgrave.
 An article based on research for the thesis, ‘Schoolgirl to Career Girl: the city as educative space', won the ISCHE prize for best paper by new scholar at the Birmingham conference in 2001.
 Publications include articles in History of Education, Women's History Review, Paedagogica Historica and Journal of Educational Administration and History.
 She is on the editorial board of Women's History Review and Journal of Educational Administration and History.
 Her current research interests include co convening an ESRC seminar series on Women in Britain in the 1950s with Penny Tinkler (Manchester) and Claire Langhamer (Sussex), the Alumni Voices oral history project at the University of Winchester and transnational femininities in girls' school and college stories with Nancy Rosoff (Rutgers).
 She convenes the Centre for the History of Women's Education, based at The University of Winchester.